ieg-dhr/orcidgraph/README.md

 The path to the required file ORCID_LIST (ORCIDs.csv) is also specified here.
 This file must be created and contains the list of ORCID-IDs that need to be extracted.
 The path to the file ORG_MATCHES (org_matches.json) is also described here.
 A file in which it can be defined for the export if you want to have a mapping between one name and another to avoid redundancies (A step that is necessary due to the free input options in the ORCID registy.
 For example: 1.
 IEG -> Leibniz Institute of European History, 2.
 IEG Mainz -> Leibniz Institute of European History, 3. …).

-Start the Neo4j Docker container with
+Start the Neo4j Docker container with:

 ~~~
 cd orcidgraph/src